BREAKING

 help you navigate your way back to stability and sanity.
 And yes

-dear, this insanity you're presently experiencing, is only temporary!
+dear, rest assured that this insanity you're presently experiencing,

-It's in direct proportion to hanging-out with someone who's dangerously
+is only temporary!
+It's in direct proportion to hanging-out with

-unstable, dysfunctional and living on the border of crazy--that's
+someone who's unstable, dysfunctional and living on the border

 Some

-force their departure.
-In truth, now there's something
+that ultimately force their departure by death.
+In short, now there's

 you!